 - The health plan’s wellness team developed and delivered onsite and online awareness, education and training classes for employees.

-Because clinical meetings occur on a regular monthly schedule, the team kept a close watch on the impact of their decisions.
+Because consulting meetings occur on a regular schedule, the team kept a close watch on the impact of their decisions.
 Within a few months, we could see our decisions were paying off – the Theon® platform revealed significant reductions in the number of open care opportunities (gaps) and in the number of patients who had not seen their PCP in the previous 12 months, including those who sought emergency or urgent services.
 The platform revealed an increase in enrollment for case and disease management programs.

 Everyone benefits.
 The employer is pleased with employee response to healthy reward incentives, walking-club participation and to the new health-oriented cafeteria options.
 As more employees receive preventive services and actively engage in their healthcare, related absenteeism and workplace injuries decline and the employer is well-positioned to control premium rate increases and maximize healthcare spend.
 As providers deliver those preventive services and help people control related conditions, their contractual performance metrics and shared savings improve.